Singapore: Handling Financial Services Investigations

 Sections 39(6), 40 and 40A of the CDSA.

-These notices are issued by MAS pursuant to section 101 of the SFA, and section 102 of the Payment Services Act (PSA), which came into force on 28 January 2020.
-Contravention is a criminal offence: section 101(3) of the SFA; section 102(5) of the PSA.
+These notices are issued by MAS pursuant to section 101 of the SFA and section 102 of the Payment Services Act 2019 (No. 2 of 2019) (PSA).
+Contravention is a criminal offence under section 101(3) of the SFA and section 102(5) of the PSA.

 Notice FAA-N14.

 CCCS Guidelines on Lenient Treatment for Undertakings Coming Forward with Information on Cartel Activity 2016 (effective 1 December 2016) (CCCS Guidelines on Cartel Activity 2016).

 CCCS Guidelines on Cartel Activity 2016 at [2.2]; the conditions are: (a) the business must provide CCCS with all the information, documents and evidence available to it regarding the cartel activity, immediately; (b) the business must grant an appropriate waiver of confidentiality to CCCS in respect of any foreign country where the said business may have also applied for leniency or in respect of any regulatory authority to which the business may have informed of the cartel activity; (c) the business must unconditionally admit to the conduct for which leniency is sought and details the extent to which this had an impact in Singapore by preventing, restricting or distorting competition within Singapore; (d) the business must maintain continuous and complete cooperation throughout the investigation and until the conclusion of any action by CCCS arising as a result of the investigation; and (e) the business must refrain from further participation in the cartel activity from the time it discloses the cartel to CCCS, unless CCCS directs otherwise.